-Culture East Sussex (CES) is a network of cultural organisations and individuals that is hosted by East Sussex County Council.
+Culture East Sussex (CES) is a network of public bodies, cultural organisations, and individuals that is hosted by East Sussex County Council.
 It is part of Team East Sussex (TES), a federated board of the South East Local Enterprise Partnership (SELEP).

 Culture East Sussex works across four main areas, it:

 - is a collective voice for culture across East Sussex